In 2016, I got married, quit my job, and skipped away with my new husband to take a year-long honeymoon. How the heck was 2017 supposed to top THAT?!

 It was time to admit what my heart was telling me: I wanted to do this full time.
 This travel blogging thing.
 Writing, being authentic, being funny, inspiring others to be confident in their own imperfections and embrace themselves for who they are, to stop holding themselves back and say f*** it, I’m going on an adventure!

 This dream was calling to me.
 But so was the rent.
-So I accepted a temporary contract position at a local fashion company in San Francisco – a company that I respect and admire for their social stewardship and environmentalism.
-It was a position that I was incredibly overqualified for, but it paid pretty well and besides, it was only a 3 month contract, which meant 3 months to delay my decision making process and figure out whether blogging was a job that I could actually DO full-time.
+So I did the next best thing to being a full-time travel blogger, and accepted a temporary contract position at a fashion company here in San Francisco – a company that I respect and admire for their social stewardship and environmentalism.
+It was only a 3 month contract, which meant 3 months to delay my decision making process and figure out whether blogging was a job that I could actually DO full-time.
 Plus, having that income meant we could start to slowly re-fill the savings account that we’d depleted … and buy plane tickets to Europe for Christmas, of course.
 Priorities, etc.

 Rent temporarily accounted for, I mulled over the logistics of my full-time travel blogging dream.
 Can you make enough money blogging to pay the rent living in San Francisco?
 And would it be it worth it to leave behind a career that I spent 5 years building – a career that I really enjoyed, that I’d wanted to since college when I first dreamed of changing the fashion industry to be more ethical and sustainable?